jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 ### `patchConversationsChatParticipantCommunication`

 Update conversation participant's communication by disconnecting it.
+This endpoint does not update wrapup.

 > [!WARNING]
 > This method is deprecated and may be removed in the future.

 #### Description

 This endpoint is deprecated.
-Please see the article https://help.mypurecloud.com/articles/deprecation-removal-of-acd-web-chat-version-2/.
+Please see the article https://help.genesys.cloud/articles/deprecation-removal-of-acd-web-chat-version-2/.

 #### Endpoint